fhernanb/stests/README.md

 # stests <img src="man/figures/logo.png" align="right" alt="" width="120" />

-An R package with useful statistical test.
+An R package with useful functions to perform several statistical tests.

 You can visit the [package website](https://fhernanb.github.io/stests/index.html) to explore the vignettes (articles) and function reference.